Dragon Pony

 Dragon Pony is a South Korean rock band formed by Antenna.
-The band consists of four members: Ahn Tae-gyu, Pyun Sung-hyun, Kwon Se-hyuk, and Ko Gang-hun.
+The band consists originally of four members: Ahn Tae-gyu, Pyun Sung-hyun, Kwon Se-hyuk, and Ko Gang-hun.
 They debuted on September 26, 2024, with the extended play (EP) Pop Up.
+On August 25, 2026, Pyun Sung-hyun left the band and Antenna, making the remaining members continue as a trio.

 Name

 Before debuting, the band had been “practice-performing” on clubs under the name ‘Seahamano’(새하마노).
 The band's name was eventually changed into ‘Dragon Pony’, taken from the members' Chinese Zodiac signs being born in the year of the dragon and the horse.